 The Shillingbury Blowers debuted on ITV on Sunday 6 January 1980 and was well received enough for ATV to commission a series of six episodes.
 Not all the cast returned.
-Trevor Howard, John Le Mesurier, Patrick Newell and Sam Kydd were two notable absentees, but a number of recognisable faces turned up, including Lionel Jeffries, Gwen Watford, Linda Hayden and Bernard Cribbins.
-Cuffy, Cribbins' character, a scruffy, rather mischievous tinker who lives in a shabby caravan, was the brainchild of the Bob Monkhouse, who was a close friend of Francis Essex, and gave it to him to include in the series.
-Although he only appeared in two episodes it was deemed that there was more mileage to be had from the character.
-Shillingbury Tales ended when ATV lost its franchise licence to broadcast and its replacement Central declined to continue production of the series.
+Trevor Howard, John Le Mesurier, Patrick Newell and Sam Kydd were notable absentees, but a number of recognisable faces turned up, including Lionel Jeffries, Gwen Watford, Linda Hayden and Bernard Cribbins.
+Cuffy, Cribbins' character, a scruffy rather mischievous tinker who lives in a shabby caravan, was the brainchild of Bob Monkhouse, who was a close friend of Francis Essex, and gave it to him to include in the series.
+Although he only appeared in two episodes, it was deemed that there was more mileage to be had from the character.
+Shillingbury Tales ended when ATV lost its franchise licence to broadcast and its replacement, Central, declined to continue production of the series.
 However, in 1983, a spin-off sequel series entitled Cuffy was made and broadcast.
 The spin-off series didn't feature Robin Nedwell or Diane Keen.

 Sold internationally, The Shillingbury Tales could only have been made in the UK.
 Brass bands were first formed in Britain's towns and villages over 180 years ago - especially in the industrial north and Midlands.
 Dismissed for more than a century as "cloth-cap" music, the brass band sound fought its way to acceptance and to the surprise of everyone managed to find its way into the pop charts in 1977 when The Floral Dance by the Brighouse and Rastrick Band soared to number two in Britain and stayed there for six weeks.